 Holy Cross Seminary, Auckland

 Six years of study based at the Holy Cross Seminary.
 The focus is based around four pillars, Human formation, Spiritual formation, Academic formation and Pastoral formation.
 Academic formation includes studies of the scriptures, church teachings, church history, philosophy and church law.

 Candidates spend their fifth year based in a parish in the Christchurch Diocese.

 This is a group for those considering the priesthood, who meet to pray and discern God’s call.
 For more information contact the Vocations Director.
 You are welcome to join the Vocations Facebook Group by clicking this link.

 Where to from here?

 If you think God may be calling you, it’s important to take time to discern that call.
-Talk with someone you trust who is strong in their Catholic faith.
-At some stage you may wish to contact the Vocations Director.
+Talk with your parish priest and someone you trust who is strong in their Catholic faith.
+You are welcome to contact the Vocations Director.

 Contact the Diocesan Vocations Team: